 We tested the water filter pads from ECM, Rocket O.SCA.R 90, BRITA Aqua Gusto 250, and BWT Bestsave S.

-Good water for preparing coffee
+Good water for coffee preparation

 Perfect water for filter coffee: